DaFDE31/Practice/README.md

 ## Problem 3: Hard
 ### Timer Class
 * So this one is a little different.
 Here, you should go into Timer.java file to fill out an all the methods laid out.
 All the prompts are in the file itself.

+## Part 4: ArrayLists
+* Here I would like you to make an arraylist from scratch.
+Your code should be able to fulfill the basic uses of the ArrayList you usually import.
+* The code also goes over Generics in java.
+If you don't know what those are there are examples in the code and you may ask me about it or do your own research.
+Essentially think of them as placeholders for the datatype you wan to use in code.

+## Part 5: Linked Lists
+* Good news, there's no work to be done here!
+I've already done the work all you have to do is review it.
+* This introduces linked lists, a type of data structure where each member points to the next one, like the picture below
+  ### INSERT PICTURE
+* The code in the LinkedList and Node files show how to make a linked lists and how to se generics with it.